Event-driven

 # auto_tag

-Users can add a .cnb.yml file in the root directory and include the following configuration format to override the default template.
+Users can add a .cnb.yml file in the root directory and add the following configuration to override the default template.

 # User-defined .cnb.yml configuration